HL7/phd/src/pagecontent/ProfileConsumers.md

                         "code": "N"
                     }
                 ],
-                "text": "At least one alert limit is active" }
+                "text": "At least one alert limit is enabled" }
         },
         {